timboe/Lightspeed/README.md

 LIGHTSPEED
 ======

+![Licence][1]

+This work is licensed under the Creative Commons Attribution-ShareAlike 2.0 UK: England & Wales License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/2.0/uk/.

 An Asteroids re-make inspired by special relativity.

 In Eclipse add a new Java Applet run configuration for com.timboe.lightspeed.LIGHTSPEED